How do you price your broking services?

 Yes.
 Our clients are of the utmost importance to us and we regard our dedication to customer service, highly competitive pricing and going the extra mile as “standard service”.
 In addition we provide a 10% loyalty discount off our current pricing to clients contracted to us for the provision of our services.

 How many energy retailers do you approach when you seek pricing?

-There are 30 electricity retailers at present in New Zealand For electricity pricing we will invite the five largest retailers (Contact Energy, Genesis Energy, Mercury Energy, Meridian Energy and TrustPower) plus one or two smaller retaiers to participate in our Request for Proposal process.
+There are 62 electricity retailers at present in New Zealand.
+For electricity pricing we will invite the five largest retailers (Contact Energy, Genesis Energy, Mercury Energy, Meridian Energy and Trustpower*) plus one or two smaller retailers to participate in our Request for Proposal process.
 The "top five" account for about 93% of all connections, New Zealand wide.
 However where there are electricity retailers specific to your area,or if you have a preferred retailer, we will include them in the process as well.

-For reticulated natural gas pricing we will invite those that normally supply commercial and industrial customers: Contact Energy, Genesis Energy, Nova Energy, OnGas (for large users) and TrustPower.
+For reticulated natural gas pricing we will invite those that normally supply commercial and industrial customers: Contact Energy, Genesis Energy, Nova Energy, OnGas and Greymouth Patroleum (for large users), and Trustpower*.